British Rail Class 777: Testing and delivery

 During early October 2018, the bodyshells for the first unit were completed.
 This unit subsequently underwent pre-delivery dynamic testing in both Switzerland and Germany during late 2019.
 The first unit was delivered to Kirkdale TMD on 16 January 2020.
 On 16 March 2020, the unit commenced test runs on the Kirkby branch of the Northern Line.
-By October 2020, ten units had been delivered to Kirkdale TMD.
+Crew training began in November 2022.

 In 2018, it was announced that a train configured as a battery electric multiple unit was to be tested on sections of unelectrified track.
 Following the trial, it was announced in July 2021 that the units tested had been able to travel up to 20 mi without the need for recharging.
 The Liverpool City Region Combined Authority announced that the battery-powered trains will run to the new Headbolt Lane station at Kirkby, which opened on 4 October 2023.
 In December 2022, a maximum test range of 135 km was achieved, which was "much longer than we expected".

 In July 2021, full daytime testing of the units was underway.
 In August 2021, the Office of Rail and Road (ORR) authorised the introduction of these units into passenger operation.
 In May 2022, it was expected that the fleet would be "phased into service by autumn" of the same year, with no exact date given.

 Passenger services with the class commenced on 23 January 2023.
 The fleet was further rolled out over the following weeks, and from 6 March 2023, the 4 train per hour service was restored on the Kirkby line, with Class 777 units being exclusively used, however on some dates, old Class 507 and Class 508 stock was used due to various technical faults.
-In preparation for the Grand National, the Class 777s were introduced in small numbers on the Ormskirk branch from 10 March 2023, Rollout on the Ormskirk branch continues as of May 2023, with further rollout of the units to other parts of the Merseyrail network expected later in 2023.
-In preparation for the Eurovision Song Contest 2023, which took place in Liverpool, units received a special Eurovision decal, with one train receiving a full Eurovision livery.
+In preparation for the Grand National, the Class 777s were introduced in small numbers on the Ormskirk branch from 10 March 2023, In preparation for the Eurovision Song Contest 2023, which took place in Liverpool, units received a special Eurovision decal, with one train receiving a full Eurovision livery.

-As of July 2023, the roll out was still plagued by "teething" and "software" issues, further delaying the introduction of the units.
+By July 2023, the roll out was still plagued by "teething" and "software" issues, further delaying the introduction of the units.
 Metro Mayor Steve Rotheram criticised Stadler, requesting compensation for the "frustratingly poor" roll-out of the trains.
+However, by November 2024, the previous fleet had been fully withdrawn.